 - Emergency physicians provide the most charity care of all physicians (AMA 2003).

-- ACEP advocates for recognition of uncompensated care as a legitimate practice expense for emergency physicians and for federal guidance in how fulfill the requirements of the EMTALA mandate in light of its significant burden on the nation's emergency care system.
+- ACEP advocates for recognition of uncompensated care as a legitimate practice expense for emergency physicians and for federal guidance in how to fulfill the requirements of the EMTALA mandate in light of its significant burden on the nation's emergency care system.

 - Everyone is only one step away from a medical emergency.